chaoss/augur/docs/new-install.md

 ## Augur Setup

 # Ubuntu 22.x
-We default to this version of Ubuntu for the moment because Augur does not yet support python3.10, which is the default version of python3.x distributed with Ubuntu 22.0x.x
+We default to this version of Ubuntu.
+Augur requires Python 3.10 or newer (Python 3.11 is recommended).

 ## Git Platform Requirements (Things to have setup prior to initiating installation.)
 1. Obtain a GitHub Access Token: https://github.com/settings/tokens